SteveMacenski/slam_toolbox/README.md

 - Interactive markers need to be ported to ROS2 and integrated
 - Panel plugins need to be ported to ROS2 to test and ship the rviz plugin
 - The toolbox needs to be largely tested
-- launch and config files need to be ported
+- launch files need to be ported

 # Introduction